11x256/11x256.github.io/_posts/2024-03-25-Threat Hunting 4  Loading events in pandas dataframe.markdown

 print('Loaded %d events' % len(df))
 ```

-# Use case: Search for execute .ps1 files
+# Usecase: Search for execute .ps1 files
+We can use python to do case insensitive searches in the data, in this example, we are using regex to search the "CommandLine" field for powershell executing ps1 script files.
 ```
 filtered_df = df[(df['CommandLine'].notna()) & (df['CommandLine'].str.match('.*PoWeRSHeLl.*pS1.*',case=0))][['EventID','ProcessId','Image','CommandLine']]
 print(tabulate.tabulate(filtered_df ,headers= filtered_df.columns))
 ```
+And the result shows the execution of the exercise file we used in the last post.
 ```
         EventID    ProcessId  CommandLine
 ----  ---------  -----------  ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------